 Richard Forster represents District 2 on the Amador County Board of Supervisors.
 He has resided in Amador County since 1975 and graduated from Ione High School (1978) and the University of California, Davis (1982) with a degree in Agricultural & Managerial Economics.
 Richard previously served on the Amador Water Agency Board of Directors for 8 years, the Amador County Fair Board for 17 years, and the Ione Planning Commission.
 He is a member of the Native Sons of the Golden West #33, the Ione Business & Community Association, the Preston Castle Foundation, the Rotary of Ione, and the Sutter Amador Hospital Foundation Board.

-Leonard Moty was elected to the Shasta County Board of Supervisors in 2008.
+Leonard Moty was elected to the Shasta County Board of Supervisors in 2008 and retired in 2021.
+Leonard currently serves as Chairman of the Sacramento River Forum Board of Directors as well as Chairman of the Bureau of Land Management’s Northern California Resource Advisory Council.
 Prior, he served as Chief of the Redding Police Department where he worked for 31 years.
-Leonard currently serves as the County liaison to the CSAC Executive Committee, Shasta Regional Transportation Agency Board of Directors, Sierra-Sacramento Valley Emergency Medical System Board of Directors, Northern Sacramento Valley Integrated Regional Water Management Governing Board of Directors, California Medical Services Program Board of Directors, and Sacramento River Forum Board of Directors.
+Leonard has also served as the County liaison to the CSAC Executive Committee, Shasta Regional Transportation Agency Board of Directors, Sierra-Sacramento Valley Emergency Medical System Board of Directors, Northern Sacramento Valley Integrated Regional Water Management Governing Board of Directors, and County Medical Services Program Board of Directors.
 Leonard has a Bachelor’s Degree in Business Management from the University of Notre Dame and a Masters in Business Administration from the University of Southern California.
 In addition, he has his Executive Certificate from the California Peace Officers Standards and Training (POST) and has graduated from the POST Command College and the FBI National Law Enforcement Academy.